-Although accidents and injuries are primarily handled by studio staff, all shop users need to know what to do in case of an emergency.
+Although accidents and injuries are primarily handled by studio staff, all shop users need to know what to do in case of an accident or emergency.

 Probably the most common accident or emergency a student might encounter is when someone is cut while operating a shop machine.
 Should this occur, follow this procedure: